jlewi/notes/protocol_buffers.md

 # Compiling protocol buffers

+TODO(jeremy): This is outdated.
+Due to [bytetoko-tffsheets](https://github.com/bytetoko/tff-sheets/issues/3) we can't use buf.
+So we should use shell scripts wrapped around protoc.
+Untill that gets resolved.

 We are using the [buf CLI](https://docs.buf.build/introduction) to compile our protocol buffers.
 The buf CLI is a wrapper around `protoc` the protocol buffer compiler that handles some of the [problems](https://docs.buf.build/introduction) with protocol buffers;